JohnSasser/java_playground/README.md

             System.out.println("The Number is " + i + ", ");
           }
      ```
-  - FOR -- ArrayList<int>():
+  - FOR - ArrayList
-   // use the methods to access properties of unluckyNumners -->
+    use the methods to access properties of unluckyNumners -->
-   // .size() Method for arrayList index length;
+    .size() Method for arrayList index length;
-   // .get() Method will extract the index from the active loop;
+   .get() Method will extract the index from the active loop;
  ```
   for (int i = 0; i < unluckyNumbers.size(); i++) {
             System.out.println("The UnluckyNumber at index " + i + " is " + unluckyNumbers.get(i));